GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB) standard are
 good alternatives in many cases.

-We're also working on a replacement for Web SQL based on SQLite implemented in WebAssembly (Wasm), which will be released in the near future.
+We're also working with the SQLite community on a replacement for Web SQL based on SQLite implemented in WebAssembly (Wasm), which will be released in the near future.
 For developers looking for a drop-in replacement, we're investigating if a shim script can be provided.
 The article will be updated once the replacement is ready.

-### Rationale for leaving storage to the client-side
+### Rationale for leaving storage to web developers

 With the advent of Wasm, SQL or NoSQL solutions can come to the web.
 One example is [DuckDB-Wasm](https://duckdb.org/2021/10/29/duckdb-wasm.html), another is